CLUB NEWS (For information on proposed visits and events, click on 'Events/Diary')

 Twenty-three volumes of diesel photographs plus a few electrics are also available at the Club H.Q.
 These photos are 7" x 5" in size, many taken around Burton and are generally stored in albums according to classes.
-The photographic quality of these is mixed and some are quite poor, but they form a record in many cases of the recent past.
+The photographic quality of these is mixed and some are quite poor, but in many cases they form a record of the recent past.

-The Society holds the following albums which contain many first class shots with some in colour and some rare shots eg. 92220 'Evening Star' on 17B Burton Shed.
+The Society also holds the following albums which contain many first class shots with some in colour and some rare shots eg. 92220 'Evening Star' on 17B Burton Shed.

 * The 17B Albums (2 Volumes)

 All of these albums are looked after by Committee Chairman Mark Ratcliffe and a special request to him is required in order to view them.
 They are usually made available to members at least twice a year.

 VIDEO & DVD